bamchoh/KiCad_luckfox/README.md

 ## Directory Structure

 - `.kicad_pcb`, `.kicad_sch`, `.kicad_pro`: Main KiCad project files.
-- `production/`: Contains BOM, netlist, positions, and production backups.
-- `luckfox-backups/`: Automatic and manual project backups.

 ## Getting Started

 1. Open the project in KiCad.
 2. Review the schematic and PCB layout.
-3. Use the files in the `production/` directory for manufacturing and assembly.

 ## License